Indian mathematics: Bakhshali Manuscript

 The oldest extant mathematical manuscript in India is the Bakhshali Manuscript, a birch bark manuscript written in "Buddhist hybrid Sanskrit" in the Śāradā script, which was used in the northwestern region of the Indian subcontinent between the 8th and 12th centuries CE.
 The manuscript was discovered in 1881 by a farmer while digging in a stone enclosure in the village of Bakhshali, near Peshawar (then in British India and now in Pakistan).
-Of unknown authorship and now preserved in the Bodleian Library in the University of Oxford, the manuscript has been dated recently as 224 AD- 383 AD.
+Of unknown authorship and now preserved in the Bodleian Library in the University of Oxford, the manuscript has been dated recently as 224–383 CE.

 The surviving manuscript has seventy leaves, some of which are in fragments.
 Its mathematical content consists of rules and examples, written in verse, together with prose commentaries, which include solutions to the examples.
 The topics treated include arithmetic (fractions, square roots, profit and loss, simple interest, the rule of three, and regula falsi) and algebra (simultaneous linear equations and quadratic equations), and arithmetic progressions.
 In addition, there is a handful of geometric problems (including problems about volumes of irregular solids).
 The Bakhshali manuscript also "employs a decimal place value system with a dot for zero."
 Many of its problems are of a category known as 'equalisation problems' that lead to systems of linear equations.
 One example from Fragment III-5-3v is the following:

 The prose commentary accompanying the example solves the problem by converting it to three (under-determined) equations in four unknowns and assuming that the prices are all integers.

-In 2017, three samples from the manuscript were shown by radiocarbon dating to come from three different centuries: from 224 to 383 AD, 680-779 AD, and 885-993 AD.
+In 2017, three samples from the manuscript were shown by radiocarbon dating to come from three different centuries: from 224 to 383 CE, 680–779 CE, and 885–993 CE.
 It is not known how fragments from different centuries came to be packaged together.

-Classical period (400–1600)
+Classical period (400–1300)

 This period is often known as the golden age of Indian Mathematics.
 This period saw mathematicians such as Aryabhata, Varahamihira, Brahmagupta, Bhaskara I, Mahavira, Bhaskara II, Madhava of Sangamagrama and Nilakantha Somayaji give broader and clearer shape to many branches of mathematics.
 Their contributions would spread to Asia, the Middle East, and eventually to Europe.
 Unlike Vedic mathematics, their works included both astronomical and mathematical contributions.
 In fact, mathematics of that period was included in the 'astral science' (jyotiḥśāstra) and consisted of three sub-disciplines: mathematical sciences (gaṇita or tantra), horoscope astrology (horā or jātaka) and divination (saṃhitā).
-This tripartite division is seen in Varāhamihira's 6th century compilation—Pancasiddhantika (literally panca, "five," siddhānta, "conclusion of deliberation", dated 575 CE)—of five earlier works, Surya Siddhanta, Romaka Siddhanta, Paulisa Siddhanta, Vasishtha Siddhanta and Paitamaha Siddhanta, which were adaptations of still earlier works of Mesopotamian, Greek, Egyptian, Roman and Indian astronomy.
+This tripartite division is seen in Varāhamihira's 6th century compilation—Pancasiddhantika (literally panca, "five", siddhānta, "conclusion of deliberation", dated 575 CE)—of five earlier works, Surya Siddhanta, Romaka Siddhanta, Paulisa Siddhanta, Vasishtha Siddhanta and Paitamaha Siddhanta, which were adaptations of still earlier works of Mesopotamian, Greek, Egyptian, Roman and Indian astronomy.
 As explained earlier, the main texts were composed in Sanskrit verse, and were followed by prose commentaries.